CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 1. Notice that now the code is more modular, readable, and easier to understand.

-   >**Note**:It's essential to carefully review copilot suggestions before applying them.
+   >**Note**: It's essential to carefully review copilot suggestions before applying them.

 ## Task 4: Use GitHub Copilot Chat with code to refactor the code